privatenumber/tsx/README.md

 {
     "version": "0.2.0",

+    "configurations": [
+		/*
-    // Each config in this array will show up as an option in the debug drop-down "configurations": [
-        // See below for configurations to add...
+        Each config in this array is an option in the debug drop-down See below for configurations to add...
+		*/
     ],
 }
 ```